scaleoutsean/solid-rancher/README.md

 ## vCenter Role for Rancher Management Cluster

-- The Rancher documentation has a list of vCenter privileges required for Rancher v2.x.
-Feel free to work by it or (as of v2.5.2) you can use PowerCLI to load [this CSV file](./files/rancher-vcenter-roles-v2.5.2.csv) to your vCenter.
+For manual DIY deployment, you shouldn't use the administrator account.
+The Rancher documentation has a list of minimum vCenter privileges required for Rancher v2.x.
+Feel free to work by it or (as of v2.5.2) you can use PowerCLI to load [this text file](./files/rancher-vcenter-roles-v2.5.2.txt) to your vCenter.
+Then you'd create a Rancher deployment account with these privileges.

 ## Is this some sort of official advice from Rancher Labs or NetApp